Extraordinary (& outrageous!) Test Results for Now Organic Kelp Pure Powder Super Green Supplement: November 2024 Laboratory Report

 –

-BONUS THREE: Below are three additional products that each tested positive for trace (very low levels of) Arsenic at levels considered safe by all standards (with the limits of detection noted in the lab report for the specific product listed):
+BONUS FOUR: Below are FOUR additional products that each tested positive for trace (very low levels of) Arsenic — including the product featured above in this report — at levels considered safe by all standards (with the limits of detection noted in the lab report for the specific product listed):

 Amazon links are affiliate links.